jemrpo/blog/content/posts/keda-mi-aca.md

 ![alt text](ado-job.png "Job on ADO")

 ## Conclusions
-As you just saw, it works after making a few modifications.
-One of the main benefits of this new feature is that the overall architecture is simplified as you no longer need glue code or additional microservices to renew Bearer Tokens and update the secrets, or to rely on on [Personal Access Tokens](https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=Windows) which are insecure and cumbersome to manage.
+As you just saw, it works perfectly after making a few modifications.
+One of the main benefits of this new feature is that the overall architecture is simplified, as you no longer need glue code or additional microservices to renew Bearer Tokens and update the secrets, or to rely on on [Personal Access Tokens](https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=Windows) which are insecure and cumbersome to manage.

 I used the [azure-pipelines](https://keda.sh/docs/2.14/scalers/azure-pipelines/) integration as an example, but this feature has been proven to work with other services such as [Service Bus](https://keda.sh/docs/2.14/scalers/azure-service-bus/), [Azure Storage Queues](https://keda.sh/docs/2.14/scalers/azure-storage-queue/) and more, this is great news because this feature will help to simplify [Event Driven Architectures](https://en.wikipedia.org/wiki/Event-driven_architecture) and make them more secure.